lizraeli/lev-izraelit/src/content/state-hook.md

 ### Multiple state variables

-The above was working, and seemed like I was going in the right direction.
+The above was working and it seemed like I was going in the right direction.
 But my implementation still had a number of things missing.
 For one, I was only able to use **MyReact.useState**  for a single variable.
-Any subsequent call to **MyReact.useState** were overwriting the variable that was defined before.
-In order to allow **MyReact** to manage multiple state variables, I decidedto store these in an array.
-Now I needed some way to know, each time **setState** was being called, *which* state variable was the one that I needed to change.
-I did that by  by relying on the call order to **useState**.
+Any subsequent calls to **MyReact.useState** were overwriting the variable that was defined before.
+To allow **MyReact** to manage multiple state variables, I decided to store these in an array.
+Now I needed some way to know, each time **setState** was being called, which state variable was the one that I needed to change.
+I did that by relying on the call order to **useState**.
 Take, for example, the two subsequent calls below:

 ```jsx
 const MyCounter = () => {